arvigeus/AZ-204/Topics/App Service.md

 - **Isolated** (I1): The **Isolated** and **IsolatedV2** tiers run dedicated Azure VMs on _dedicated Azure Virtual Networks_.
 It provides network isolation on top of compute isolation to your apps.
 It provides the _maximum scale-out capabilities_.
 Charging is based on the _number of isolated workers that run your apps_.

-You can move an app to another App Service plan, as long as the source plan and the target plan are in the same resource group, geographical region, and of the same OS type, and supports the currently used features.

 App Service plans that have no apps associated with them still incur charges because they continue to reserve the configured VM instances.

 Deployment slots, diagnostic logs, perforing backups, apps in the same App Service plan, and WebJobs _run on the same VM instances_.